 13. Lily Blanche ($720K/year)

-Gillian Crawford (from Stirling, UK) started Lily Blanche about 7 years ago.
+Gillian Crawford (from Stirling, UK) started Lily Blanche over 7 years ago.

 Hi, my name is Gillian Crawford and I’m the founder and MD of Lily Blanche, a demi-fine jewelry brand specializing in 1,2,4 & 6 photo lockets and personalized and engraved jewellery.
 Everything we design in our studio in Stirling has sentiment and meaning behind it.